 1110 Brief talk to the conference.
 We build relationships by listening and support that encourages the sharing of ideas, information and feelings.
 You will have experienced some of those conditions today.
 Tasks have been set up to make it hard to compete which have no right answer so you cannot fail.

 If you have enjoyed this atmosphere there are a few techniques that are immediately available and you could try.

-Plan the process at meetings.
-Thinking about HOW things are done.
+- Plan the process at meetings.
+Think about HOW things to do things

-Review the process in meetings.
+- Review the process in meetings.
 What has been good about today?
-How can it be improved?.
+How can it you improve it?

 I gave people a handout on the above

 The purpose of this session was to encourage people to continue the relationship building process after the conference.

 1130 Next part of programme

 “Those were the best and most open discussions I have ever had in the profession”

 “We had much more common ground than I suspected”